michaelgrosner/tribeca/README.md

 Feel free anytime to check if there are new upgrades with `make diff`.

-Once you decide that is time to upgrade, execute `make upgrade` (or directly `make reinstall` to skip the validation of the new commits).
+Once you decide that is time to upgrade, execute `make upgrade` (or directly `make reinstall` to skip the validation of new commits).

 If you only use `git` to pull the latest source files from the remote branch, you will still need to upgrade or recompile your executable files.